 The NHS is generally seen as one of the best healthcare systems in the world.
-Indeed in 2017 it was ranked number one by the Commonwealth Fund, a US think tank, when compared to 11 “well off” countries.
 Whilst the range of treatments available in the UK are vast, how would your clients cope if more effective or even lifesaving treatment was only available elsewhere in the world?
-This week we look at which insurers offer support to clients or their children to help them obtain the very best medical care in such scenarios.
+In this article we look at which insurers offer support to clients or their children to help them obtain the very best medical care in such scenarios.

 Obtaining any medical treatment elsewhere in the world is expensive.
 A recent report from the Journal of the American Medical Association showed that the average cost of a heart bypass operation was $75,345 in the U.S, $15,742 in the Netherlands and $36,509 in Switzerland.
 For many clients, such costs would be prohibitive, however what if one of these countries had a treatment that was effective or curative and not currently available in the UK?

 Currently, only a small number of providers offer support if a client is seriously ill and better treatment is only available overseas.
 For AIG and Zurich this is available to the children of the life assured for whom they will make an additional one-off payment at claim if, in the opinion of the treating consultant and their own Chief Medical Officer:

 - the child is unable to receive treatment for the children’s critical illness in the UK that is effective in curing or preventing further deterioration of the condition; and

 - a treatment that is effective, curative or prevents further deterioration is available overseas.